Admidio/admidio/README.md

 ## Donation

-If you appreciate Admidio and our project, consider [making a donation](https://www
+If you appreciate Admidio , consider donating please thanks for contributing 🚀